SeiryuZ/HemeWeb/proposal/README.md

 ## Current HemeLB workflow

+[ This will need expanding further, more emphasis on each step of workflow ]

 To develop the extension with proper functions, I need to elaborate some information.
 These are about the current HemeLB workflow.